ermallimaj/quickchat/README.md

    Open the project in Android Studio.

 3. **Set up Email Credentials**:
-   - Update the `local.properties` file with your email and app-specific password in the `GradleScripts/local.properties` file.
+   - Update the local.properties file with your email and app-specific password:
+     EMAIL=<your-email>
+     PASSWORD=<your-app-password>
-   - Ensure the email account has SMTP enabled for sending OTPs.
+   - Ensure SMTP is enabled on the email account for sending OTPs.

 4. **Build and run**:
    - Build the project in Android Studio.